aRamirezUT/TelloDrone/README.md

 TelloDrone saves a screenshot of the drone's live video feed at an interval of 1/4th of a milisecond.
 These images are saved in the "images" folder in the same directory as the code.

+# Images
+We store the images and models at https://github.com/aRamirezUT/TelloDroneImagesRepo

 # Troubleshooting

     If the drone feed does not display, check that the drone is connected correctly and that the OpenCV library is installed properly.